seanmhall/afd_to_json/README.md

 This will create a file called ```output_file.json```.
 If you don't pass any arguments to the script the file name will be defined by the variable ```OUTPUT_FILE_NAME``` in the script.

+## Modules required

+This script requires the following Python modules to be installed: ```requests, pytz, re, json, datetime, time, sys```